w3f/polkadot-wiki/docs/build-parachains-rococo.md

 Note that for `--port` and `--ws-port` you need to set to different values than your validator nodes.
-Also take note that for creating more parachains, you'd need to change the value of the `--parachain-id`, and it is not required that the parachain ID in this case be `200`, it can be whatever id you'd like that to be.
+Also take note that for creating more parachains, you'd need to change the value of the `--parachain-id`, and it is not required that the parachain ID in this case be `200`, it can be whatever ID you choose as long as it's a numerical value.
 The `<Alice port>` should also be replaced with alice's port number created.

 Once that starts running in your terminal, an important thing to grab is the genesis state.
 It will be in the format: